A pram buggy as the perfect travel companion

 In the meantime, certain manufacturers have even developed ways to use a buggy from birth.
 Ideally, a carrycot is attached to the frame, which can later be easily removed when the child is ready.

 This is especially practical for parents who live in the city and don't need a bulky combination pram or for parents who like to be on the move and travel with handy luggage.
-The Joolz Aer with carrycot, the Babyzen Yoyo 2 from birth and the Mima Zigi buggy from birth are great options here.
+The Joolz Aer with carrycot is a great option here.

 What is my child's viewing direction in the buggy / Are there also backward facing buggies?